'Game of Thrones' star on finale backlash: "It feels a bit ungrateful"

-Game of Thrones actress Carice Van Outen has responded to the backlash levelled at the series finale.
+Game of Thrones actress Carice Van Houten has responded to the backlash levelled at the series finale.

-Van Outen, who played Red Priestess Melisandre, shared disappointment at the way fans responded to the divisive end to the show last year.
+Van Houten, who played Red Priestess Melisandre, shared disappointment at the way fans responded to the divisive end to the show last year.

 -